 Single trip policy -This kind of policy provides cover for trips lasting up to a maximum of 365 days, and is perfect for nomad travellers who are planning to do some extended travelling without returning home.
 As the name suggests however, this kind of policy is only valid for a single trip, so if you decide to return home during this time, your cover will finish.

 Annual multi-trip - This type of policy will cover you for an unlimited number of trips throughout the year.
 This has its benefits, in that you can return home any time you like during your travels without invalidating your cover.
 However, you are restricted to the maximum trip duration, which will vary depending on the type of annual policy you buy.
-Basic level annual policies will cover you for trips up to 17 days, while standard and premium level annual policies will cover you for trips up to 23 days.
-If you feel that 23 days per trip is not enough, then the trip duration can be extended to a maximum of 31 days, with an additional premium.
+Bronze level annual policies will cover you for trips up to 22 days, while silver and gold level annual policies will cover you for trips up to 31 days; our platinum policy will cover you for up to 45 days.

 How to become a digital nomad?